 Depreciation on property, plant and equipment is calculated on a straight-line basis over the estimated useful life of the asset when it is available for use.
-For the property, plant and equipment which were subject to the third party valuation as at 31 December 1997, the depreciation rate applied is based on the estimated remaining useful lives as at the valuation date.
-The remaining useful lives are reviewed annually.
+For the property, plant and equipment which were subject to the third party valuation as at 31 December 1997, the depreciation rate applied was based on the estimated remaining useful lives as at the valuation date.
+Remaining useful lives are reviewed annually.

-The useful lives, in years, of assets by type of facility are as follows:
+The useful lives, in years, of assets by type of facility are as follows (see also Note 3):